stefansundin/go-lambda-invoke/README.md

 See [example](example) for a quick example.

 The response from the Lambda function is written to stdout.
-Both stdout and stderr from the Lambda function is written to stderr.
+Both stdout and stderr from the Lambda function are written to stderr.

 You may also be interested in [go-lambda-gateway](https://github.com/stefansundin/go-lambda-gateway).